How to Avoid Summer Camp Head Lice Worries

 Lice Elimination Travel Kit

-Don’t leave home without it!
+Don’t go to summer camp without it!

 What Schooltime® Customers Say